isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 ---
 So you talk to a database, doing transactions.
 What happens actually, behind the scenes?
 Let’s have a look.

-There is a test table and we write data into it inside a transaction:
+There is a test table, and we write data into it inside a transaction:

 ```sql
 CREATE TABLE t (